ajw998/hk-public-transport/README.md

 ## Design Notes
 We distinguish between a full, canonical artefact, and a purpose-built bundle for applications.
+- `transport.sqlite`: Canonical truth model used by the pipeline for validation and downstream data science style queries
+- `app.sqlite`: Serving model built from canonical, compact and indexed for fast in-app browsing and search

 ## Running the pipeline
 Prerequisites: